hashgraph/hedera-cli/README.md

 }
 ```

+_Note: If you configure an account but don't provide a URL or accounts array, the CLI tool will fail upon starting.
+Make sure to provide a valid URL and accounts array for the network you want to use.
+If you don't want to use a network, leave it commented out._

 To run a script, make sure to point to the `dist` folder (after running `npm run build`) and use the `hardhat run` command.
 For example, to deploy the `erc20.sol` contract, you can run the following command in the root of the CLI tool:

 ```sh